foreverfl/study-java-springDocumentation/README.md

 ## The IoC Container - Classpath Scanning and Managed Components

+- @Component and Further Stereotype Annotations
+- Using Meta-annotations and Composed Annotations
+- Automatically Detecting Classes and Registering Bean Definitions
+- Using Filters to Customize Scanning
+- Defining Bean Metadata within Components
+- Naming Autodetected Components
+- Providing a Scope for Autodetected Components
+- Providing Qualifier Metadata with Annotations

 ## The IoC Container - Using JSR 330 Standard Annotations

+- Dependency Injection with @Inject and @Named
+- @Named and @ManagedBean: Standard Equivalents to the @Component Annotation
+- Limitations of JSR-330 Standard Annotations

 ## The IoC Container - Java-based Container Configuration

+- 이 섹션은 Spring 컨테이너에서 환경설정을 하기 위해서 어떻게 자바 코드 기반의 어노테이션을 다루는지를 다룸.

+### Section Summary

+- Basic Concepts: @Bean and @Configuration
+- Instantiating the Spring Container by Using AnnotationConfigApplicationContext
+- Using the @Bean Annotation
+- Using the @Configuration annotation
+- Composing Java-based Configurations

 ## The IoC Container - Java-based Container Configuration - Basic Concepts: @Bean and @Configuration